 Sadly, I had news from my very dear friend that she and her husband, Michael, had to make the “awful” decision to have the dog they loved euthanized last week.
 Maxine is feeling “gutted” and “not functioning well.”
 She went on to say, “I am happy that Jenny is now out of pain and playing happily in dog Summer Land with Mac, her friend we previously owned.
 I don’t know if we ever ‘own’ an animal; they are just wonderful friends that give so much love.
 We miss her terribly!”

 Maxine, Griff, and Jenny

 I know pretty much how she feels!
-When our Spirit dog died unexpectedly some years back in the middle of the night, we were plowed under for a couple of days, barely rising out of bed, so full of deep anguish were our hearts.
+When our Spirit dog passed on unexpectedly some years back in the middle of the night, we were plowed under for a couple of days, barely rising out of bed, our hearts so full of deep anguish.
 The saving grace was that we knew at the moment of her death, she was beautifully lifted right up into the Light and out of any apparent suffering on the physical level when her heart gave out.
 The Angels are ever watchful and prepared, thus they take care of all!
-As Spirit died to our world, she was born to the other side.
-And as my friend’s dog drew her last breath, her sacred White wolf (her animal totem) came for her dog.
+As Spirit died to our world, she was born to the other side—free and perfect.
+And as my friend’s dog drew her last breath, Maxine’s sacred white wolf (her animal totem) came for her dog.
 In the immediacy of separation, unity was present.

 Spirit dosing in the New Mexico sun